Cray-HPE/docs-csm/operations/CSM_product_management/Configure_Non-Compute_Nodes_with_CFS.md

    The commit will be different for each system and version of CSM.
 For this example, it is `43ecfa8236bed625b54325ebb70916f55884b3a4`.

-1. Craft a new configuration layer entry for the new CSM:
+1. Craft a new configuration layer entry for the new CSM.

     ```json
     {